VedPanse/Jetson/docs/custom-scripting/interacting-with-components.md

 ## Conclusion

 Jetson simplifies the process of interacting with application components, enabling developers to automate tasks effectively.
 By utilizing Jetson's built-in methods for component interaction, you can create powerful automation scripts tailored to your specific needs.

----

-Feel free to customize this content further based on your specific requirements or add more details as necessary.